 As the Chamber’s flagship event, Windsor Debates formulates clear and decisive messages that help shape and frame TVCC’s strategic policy direction and wider programme of activity.
-Topical subjects provide opportunity for thought-provoking, insightful discussion to ensure we continue in our role as the leading voice in presenting the business case for the Thames Valley into Government, senior officials and key stakeholders representing the region.
+Topical subjects provide opportunity for thought-provoking, insightful discussion.
+This ensures we continue in our role as the leading voice in presenting the business case for the Thames Valley into Government, senior officials and key stakeholders representing the region.
 New insights emerging from these events are fed into our Business Manifesto, which outlines the opportunities and challenges the Chamber wants to champion in the year ahead.

 During the Debates, we apply the spirit of the Chatham House rule to foster a lively and interesting discussion.

-Historically a one-day event, held twice a year in the prestigious setting of Vicars’ Hall, Windsor Castle, the 2020 Debates took place over a full week, using digital platforms.
+Historically a one-day event, held twice a year in the prestigious setting of Vicars’ Hall, Windsor Castle, the most recent debates (September 2020 and March 2021) have taken place using digital platforms.

 Windsor Debates – September 2021

 We hope to return to holding the Windsor Debates as a face to face event in the historic surroundings of Windsor Castle.
 The scheduled date for this event is Friday, 24th September 2021.

 “The event was superb!
 Very well run with a great upbeat tempo and vibe in the room.
 I also got a great deal from the speakers you had…one of the most engaging seminars I’ve been to in years…”.